Faithlife/haproxy-consul/README.md

 ### Usage

-If you don't want to configure wildcard dns, you can use xip.io.
+If you don't want to configure wildcard DNS, you can use xip.io.
 In this example, we are going to assume that the IP of your server is `180.19.20.21`, then all domains in `180.19.20.21.xip.io` will forward to your host.

 Start the container as follows: